 5. How would you handle a harsh critique?

 We appreciate your interest and application.
-Potential membership happens in three stages: application/writing sample, two-way personal interview with the moderator, and an audit session with current workshop members.
+Potential membership happens in three stages: application/writing sample, a two-way virtual personal interview with the moderator, and an audit session with current workshop members.
 We apologize in advance for not being able to respond to all applicants.